Application for Admission

 WMU does not discriminate based on sex, race, color, national or ethnic origin in the administration of educational policies, admission policies, scholarships, or any other programs or activities.

-7. An earned Master of Arts in Music (MAM) degree or the equivalent with at least a 3.0 GPA (on a 4.0 scale) from an accredited institution.
+7. An earned MAM degree or the equivalent with at least a 3.0 GPA (on a 4.0 scale) from an accredited institution.

 DMA Program Office Music Department